 Integration of CRM

 Understanding your existing customer base may also help you with targeting future customers.
 This is one of the reasons it is so important to have reliable information.
 Your sales and marketing teams must have access to reliable data, so they are not overlooking future sales by existing customers.
-You can use the data you have obtained from website visitors to see if your existing customers are returning looking for something specific to allow both your sales and marketing teams to fulfill their needs for future products or services.
+For instance, you can use the data you have obtained from website visitors to see if your existing customers are returning looking for something specific to allow both your sales and marketing teams to fulfill their needs for future products or services.

 Additional Uses of Behavioral Intent Data